jasht1/Uni-Projects/Individual project/Notes/Logs/Understanding Hertz equations.md

 ## Project Proposal
 %%[[2025-03-10]] @ 15:57%%

-I need a thourough understanding of the Hertz contact model being used.
+I need a thorough understanding of the Hertz contact model being used.
 I would like to work on a matlab implementation of it to solidify my understanding.

 ### Looking at the JPK version